kim2246/kim2246.github.io/_news/paper2.md

 related_posts: false
 ---

-📝 Our paper entitled [*“Prosociality Matters: How Does Prosocial Behavior in Interdependent Situations Influence the Well‑being and Cognition of Road Users?”*](https://dl.acm.org/doi/abs/10.1145/3640792.3675710) was accepted at **AutomotiveUI 2024**!
+📝 Our paper entitled [*“Prosociality Matters: How Does Prosocial Behavior in Interdependent Situations Influence the Well‑being and Cognition of Road Users?”*](https://dl.acm.org/doi/abs/10.1145/3640792.3675710) was accepted at **AutomotiveUI 2024**,  with an oral presentation!